Receiver function: Applications

 Receiver functions contain detailed information on the average seismic velocities within the crust and on the depth of the Moho at a specific location.
 This data alone can be useful in obtaining information about a specific location.
 But when receiver function data from one seismic station is combined with data from many other stations, it is possible to build a detailed map of the Moho depth and of seismic velocity across a large geographic area.
-The dipping top surfaces of subducting lithosphere is often sufficiently sharp to generate P-to-S converted phases that can be detected a depths up to 100 km or more.
+The dipping top surfaces of subducting lithosphere is often sufficiently sharp to generate P-to-S converted phases that can be detected at depths up to 100 km or more.

 This data can be used for a variety of purposes.
 It can be used to note variations in the depth of the crust.
 Receiver functions have been used, for example, to discover depressions in the Moho below mountains in southwest Japan.
 This data can also be used to better understand earthquakes that cause natural disasters.
 Additionally, maps of seismic velocities and crustal thickness are useful as baseline data for additional seismological studies.

-Data from receiver functions can also be used in conjunction with data, such as data from controlled source seismology to provide higher resolution 3D maps of the Earth's crust.
+Data from receiver functions can also be used in conjunction with data, such as data from controlled source seismology, to provide higher resolution 3D maps of the Earth's crust.